In Somerset, there are different types of school and pupil transfers will usually follow the stages shown below:

-If a child has a Statement of Special Educational Needs which names a particular school, then the Admission Authority for that school has a duty to admit the child.
+If a child has an Education, Health and Care Plan (previously known as a Statement of Special Educational Needs) which names a particular school, then the Admission Authority for that school has a duty to admit the child.
 Where possible, the Admissions Authority will take these admissions into account before the published offer day and will include these admissions within the published admission number.

 The Local Authority (LA) has a duty to make suitable provision for children who have Special Educational Needs and to make appropriate education available in mainstream or specialist schools.
 Wherever possible, the LA will try to place children with Special Educational Needs in mainstream schools.
 The needs of the majority of children can be met from the resources available to the schools, including advice from the area support services.

 Independent Schools: If you are sending your child to an independent school next September you must inform the Admissions and Entitlements Team by letter or by email.
 We need this information to keep our records up to date.